-Home-made pet food is gaining popularity as our beautiful pets continue to be perceived as members of the family, an increasing number of people are wanting to prepare their pets’ meals themselves so they have full visibility over the quality of the ingredients that make up their diet.
+Home-made pet food is gaining popularity as our beautiful pets continue to be regarded as members of the family, an increasing number of people are wanting to prepare their pets’ meals themselves so they have full visibility over the quality of the ingredients that make up their diet.
 But some things are important to know when considering to DIY a raw food diet.

 The term complete and balanced is also becoming increasingly common when describing our pets’ diet.
 This term is important because it draws our attention to the importance of ensuring our pet‘s get the macro and micronutrients they need to thrive and live a happy, healthy life with you.

 Health benefits of a raw food diet